xbaileyanderson/GameOfLife/README.md

 g++ -o name_of_executable Start.o PGArray.o main.o

 # Features
-Choice to start with either:
+### Choice to start with either:
--Initial game board chosen in game

--Initial game board loaded on a text file chosen in game
+Initial game board chosen in game or loaded on a text file chosen in game.

-format of file:
+### Format of file:

 line 1 - number of rows